Skip to contents

 locationtype

 Specifies whether the output geometry of featuretypes = "PointAddress" or featuretypes = "Subaddress" matches should be the rooftop point or street entrance location.
-Valid values are NULL (i.e. not using the parameter in the query), rooftop and street.
+Valid values are NULL (i.e. not using the argument in the query), rooftop and street.

 custom_query